hilton/hilton.github.com/presentations/naming-guidelines.md

 ## Purpose of naming guidelines

-In the above, we have established that naming is important, but also hard, and Phil Karlton famously said:
+In the above, we have established that naming is important, but also hard.
+As Phil Karlton famously said:

 > ‘There are only two hard things in Computer Science: cache invalidation and naming things.’ - Phil Karlton